ykachube/aws-list/README.md

 for example or for resources like S3 Buckets which have a globally shared namespace and might be hard to recreate.
 Currently the filtering is based on the resource identifier.
-The identifier will be printed as the first step of *aws-nuke* (eg `i-01b489457a60298dd` for an EC2 instance).
+The identifier will be printed as the first step of *aws-list* (eg `i-01b489457a60298dd` for an EC2 instance).

-**Note: Even with filters you should not run aws-nuke on any AWS account, where you cannot afford to lose all resources.
+**Note: Even with filters you should not run aws-list on any AWS account, where you cannot afford to lose all resources.
 It is easy to make mistakes in the filter configuration.
-Also, since aws-nuke is in continous development, there is always a possibility to introduce new bugs, no matter how careful we review new code.**
+Also, since aws-list is in continous development, there is always a possibility to introduce new bugs, no matter how careful we review new code.**